armory/minnaker/readme.md

   * User: **admin**
   * Password: _paste from above_

-* Port 80 and 8084 on your VM need to be accessible from your workstation / browser
+* Port 80 on your VM need to be accessible from your workstation / browser
+* _As of 10/18/2019, we no longer need port 8084_

 ## Changing Your Spinnaker Configuration